A note on the Long-Time behaviour of Stochastic McKean-Vlasov Equations with common noise: Existence of an invariant measure for the stochastic flow of measures.

-In the following, we work under the set of assumptions \ref{A1}\&\ref{A2}.
-Under this set of assumptions, both equations \eqref{LP} and \eqref{SMKV} are well-posed, as shown in \cite{dawson1995stochastic}.
+In the following, we work under the set of assumptions \ref{A1} \& \ref{A2}.
 The assumption regarding confinement potential $V$ primarily ensures convexity at infinity, which helps keep the process within a compact set with a high probability.
 We can moreover note that this implies the existence of $m_V > 0$ and $M_V \geq 0$, such that